hannahhguo/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+git would merge the branches test & top_N to become one branch; top_N I think would become obsolete (i.e. merges into test).

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?